Porter Flight Status

 2

-Secondary information clutters the page, removing the user's focus from primary actions
+Secondary information clutters the page, shifting the user's focus.

 3

-Competing system states and dated layouts fail to quickly add clarity about what the user searched
+Competing system states and dated layouts fail to quickly add clarity about flight info.

 4